 More questions about my bike came from a friendly passerby at a rest stop Near Fargo, North Dakota.
 Before we talked very long, he mentioned there was a nice recreation center in Fargo.
 He noted that it was a nice place to see naked men.
 I said, "I had something to look forward to."
 "The hot tub in Bismarck was sure nice."
 I tried out several steam rooms and hot tubs along my route; a great way to relax after peddling 70 miles.

-on the edge of gay culture.
-"Enjoyment comes from looking at, and talking
+the edge of gay culture.
+"Enjoyment comes from looking at, and talking to,

 to find someone similar, especially out here in the grasslands of North

-jump into bed with someone, what with AIDS and all that stuff going around."
+dare jump into bed with someone, what with AIDS and all that stuff going

 "Just being able to relax and have good conversation is a rare treat in this scattered society."